magento/devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-config-mgmt-import.md

 {::options syntax_highlighter="rouge" /}

-When you set up a production system in the Magento 2.2 [split deployment model]({{ page.baseurl }}config-guide/prod/prod_deploy-over.html), you must _import_ websites, stores, store views, and their associated themes into the database.
-In other words, anytime you create additional websites, stores, store views, or themes, the only way to use them in a production system is to import them into the database.
+When you set up a production system in the Magento 2.2 [split deployment model]({{ page.baseurl }}config-guide/prod/prod_deploy-over.html), you must _import_ configuration settings into the database.
+These settings include configuration paths and valuees, websites, stores, store views, and themes.

-After importing, you can create product attributes and apply them to websites, stores, and store views, on the production system.
+After importing websites, stores, store views, and themes, you can create product attributes and apply them to websites, stores, and store views, on the production system.

-If the database and `config.php` are not in synchronization, errors display in the Magento Admin with suggested corrective actions.

 ## First steps {#first}